Innovation & Implementation Science Team

 Tony Perkins, MS

-Tony is the CHIIS expert biostatistician and leads the data core for the GLPTN.
+Tony is the Director, Advanced Analytics for CHIIS and also functions as the expert biostatistician and leads the data core for the CHIIS’ GLPTN project.
 Tony received his Master’s degree in Biostatistics from the University of Michigan School of Public Health.
 For the last 10 years, he ran his own consulting company.
 Prior to that he worked 10 years at the Regenstrief Institute and Indiana University Center for Aging Research.
 He has over 20 years of experience working in health services research, collaborating with researchers on a variety of observational studies, randomized control trials, and retrospective studies.
 The primary areas of his research collaboration have focused on dementia, depression, and delirium.

 Ganesh Shankar, MS

-Ganesh is the Network Data Manager for CHIIS’ GLPTN project.
+Ganesh is the Director, Informatics & Design for CHIIS and also functions as the Network Data Manager for CHIIS’ GLPTN project.
 Ganesh has earned two Master’s Degrees, one from Carnegie Mellon in Biological Sciences, and one from the State University of New York, Buffalo in Bioinformatics.
 He has provided his expertise to Indiana University since 2007, working for the Simon Cancer Center, the Advanced Biomedical IT Core, and the Translational Informatics Program of Indiana CTSI before joining CHIIS.